ncraffey/HUDSON/march4update.md

 # The HUDSON Project

 Nick Craffey & John Craffey
 ___

 ## March 4th Update & Initial Demo

-Since proposing the original project, we have started doing different experiments to get more comfortable with handling HDMI signals on the pynqboard as well as learn the image processing limitations of the processing system.
+Since proposing the original project, we have started to get more comfortable with handling HDMI signals on the pynqboard as well as learn the image processing limitations of the processing system.
 We ran a few experiments to better understand which types of tasks take a long time to complete and therefore might benefit from hardware acceleration.
 We also learned which tasks execute quickly enough to possibly remain in software.

 Overall the final design of the project is still up in the air, other than to say that we will be doing some kind of accelerated image processing on an HDMI input.
 Ideally we will still be detecting enemy players, but it is still unclear if the required processing can be done in the PL, and more experiments need to be done.

 ## Experiment Results